 Fall Semester: Priority consideration for admission and financial aid will be given to transfer students applying prior to April 1.
 Applications received after this date will be reviewed, admitted, and packaged as space and funds are available.
 To be considered for all types of financial assistance, students are encouraged to complete the FAFSA.
-Copies of this form can be obtained from the Financial Aid Office at the College.
 The late application deadline date for fall semester is August 1.

 Spring Semester: Applications are due no later than December 1, and Centenary notifies students of their status as soon as possible.

 The Admission Office will only review a complete transfer application, which consists of the following items:

-- 1. A completed application; - 2.
-An official high school transcript mailed directly from the high school that indicates graduation date (faxes, advisement and student copies are not official); - 3.
-An official college transcript mailed directly from each college attended; - 4.
-A brief written statement of intent, indicating a description of past college-level work, reasons for transfer, future academic goals (including major), and a discussion of how Centenary will further those goals;

-- 5. A copy of SAT I and/or ACT test results sent directly to Centenary, or scores reported on the official high school transcript (faxes and student copies are not official).
-This requirement may be waived if a student has more than 30 transferable hours or has reached his/her 25th birthday. - 6.
-Letter(s) of recommendation from a college professor or advisor are not required but are strongly recommended.
+- 1. A submitted application; - 2.
+An official high school transcript mailed or sent electronically from the high school; - 3.
+An official college transcript mailed or sent electronically from each college attended; - 4.
+A written statement of intent, indicating reasons for transfer, future academic goals (including major), and a discussion of how Centenary will further those goals: - 5.
+A copy of SAT I and/or ACT test results sent directly to Centenary from the testing agency, or scores reported on the official high school transcript (optional)Letter(s) of recommendation from a college professor or advisor are not required but are strongly recommended. - 6.
+A personal interview by an admission counselor either on campus or by phone is not required, but strongly recommended.